PydPiper/viks_SoftwareGuide/source/python/builtin_containers.rst

 List - Copy
 ^^^^^^^^^^^
-See also :doc:`copy` for more information.
+See also :doc:`builtin_copy` for more information.

 .. code-block:: python
-    :linenos:

     # true copy -> same ID, changing the index of one, changes the other
     a = [1,2,3]